isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 Here, `just` is the constructor for when the `Maybe` *does* contain an element, and `nothing` is for when it doesn't. `Maybe` is a good type for representing *partial functions*---those which don't always give back a result.
-Our desired improvement to `isEven` is one such function, since there are naturals in the input which do not have a corresponding value in the output.
+Our desired improvement to `def:even?` is one such function, since there are naturals in the input which do not have a corresponding value in the output.

 Our new function is called `evenEv`, to be suggestive of the fact that it